xiaoyunyang/xiaoyunyang.github.io/content/post/interviewPrep/career-transition-guide.md

 ---
-title: "An Career Transition Guide For Overachievers"
+title: "A Career Transition Guide For Overachievers"
 date: 2018-04-20
 categories:
   - blog